rvcgit/dzen2bar/README.md

 * For dwm and xmonad, xtitle; workspaces active show etc will not function coz i have used tools that are EMWH compliant and i have not added config for non-ewmh windowmanagers
 * Works fine with freeBSD too; obviously with some edits to be freebsd specific syntax [i have tried with fluxbox and its working flawlessly]
 * added mpd control buttons in the bar [ left and right click controls added ]
-* < 1mb file in mp4 added as preview.
+* an animated gif added as preview.

 CHEERS !